Staff and Board

 Karen Steelman, PhD

-Dr. Karen L. Steelman is the director of Shumla’s new 14C plasma oxidation laboratory and the leader of our research team.
+Dr. Karen L. Steelman is the director of Shumla’s new 14C plasma oxidation laboratory and a key member of Shumla’s Research Leadership Team.
 Trained as an archaeological chemist, Dr. Steelman is a leading international rock art researcher with over 40 peer-reviewed archaeology publications.
 Prior to joining the staff at Shumla, Dr. Steelman was a Full Professor of Chemistry at the University of Central Arkansas, having taught there for over 12 years.
-As a long-time friend and collaborator of Shumla, she joined the staff as the Assistant Research Director in January 2017 and transitioned to Research Director in August 2017.
+She was a long time friend and collaborator with the Shumla team.
+We were thrilled to add her to the staff in January 2017.

 Carolyn Boyd, PhD

-In 1998, artist-turned-archaeologist Dr. Carolyn Boyd, who recognized the incredible value of the ancient art, founded an organization to preserve, study and share this important cultural record.
+In 1998, artist-turned-archaeologist Dr. Carolyn Boyd, founded an organization to preserve, study and share the unique and endangered ancient art of the Lower Pecos Canyonlands.
 Since then, Shumla has been a center of archaeological research, heritage preservation, community outreach and education for students of all ages.

 Dr. Boyd received her PhD from Texas A&M University.
 She serves as the Shumla Endowed Research Professor in the Department of Anthropology at Texas State University and as a member of the Shumla Board of Directors.
+In this role, she is part of the Shumla Research Leadership Team, acting as ex officio Head of Research.
 She is the author of Rock Art of the Lower Pecos, published in 2003 by Texas A&M University Press and The White Shaman Mural: An Enduring Creation Narrative, published by the University of Texas Press in the fall of 2016 and winner of the 2017 Society for American Archaeology Scholarly Book Award.
 She has been published in numerous peer reviewed journals, such as Antiquity, American Antiquity, Latin American Antiquity, Revista Iberoamericana de Lingüística, and Archaeometry and has contributed chapters in several edited volumes.
-Boyd gives numerous lectures around the country and abroad, serves on graduate committees, and is Research Advisor to the Alexandria Project.
+Boyd gives numerous lectures around the country and abroad, serves on graduate committees.